brightcove/brightcove-player-sdk-ios-player-ui/README.md

 ----------------------
 Three layouts are provided to support different types of video:

-- `BCOVPUIControlLayout basicVODControlLayout` is a basic layout for geenral on-demand video streams.
+- `BCOVPUIControlLayout basicVODControlLayout` is a basic layout for general on-demand video streams.

 - `BCOVPUIControlLayout basicLiveControlLayout` is a layout targeted towards live video.

-`BCOVPUIControlLayout basicLiveDVRControlLayout` is targeted towards live video streams with DVR controls.
+- `BCOVPUIControlLayout basicLiveDVRControlLayout` is targeted towards live video streams with DVR controls.

 You typically set a new layout immediatley after your `BCOVPUIPlayerView` is created, but you can also set a new layout at any time.
 For example, you can set a new VOD layout like this: